Kelvin-K/electron-typescript-react-boilerplate/readme.md

 ## Resources

-All the resource files will directly included into "dist" folder.
+All the resource files will directly included into "build" folder.

 ## webpack